1 1 9 0 - A C R E

 JERUSALEM - ACRE - PAPAL DEFENSE - KÖNIGSBURG - LEPANTO - 11 SEPTEMBER 2001 - GLOBAL WAR ON TERROR - PANDEMIC 2009 - PANDEMIC 2020

-The Anglican Patriarchate, Anglican Rite Roman Catholic Church is an organisation in
+the Anglican Rite Roman Catholic Church, is an organisation in

 special consultative status with the United National Economic and Social Council since 2019.

 Guardsmen and women were among the first to help their communities during the COVID-19 Global Pendemic of 2020.

 Some are donating supplies,

 some deliver food.
 Others devote their professional expertise to hospitals, crisis centers,

 and local and national governments, as well as high-level international policy work.

 Some work to help the poor and marginalised people around the world

 who have been affected by the pandemic.
 We encourage others to do their part to help communities in need.

 -- An Affinity Organisation for Those Dedicated to Serving Others --